tdiprima/langgraph-tutorial/tutorial-part1.md

 ## Part 1: Building a Question Processor

-This week, we’ll create an app that:
+This week, we'll create an app that:

 - Takes a question (e.g., "What is photosynthesis?").
 - Processes it in parallel to: